TonySac/Ender3NG-Build/software_install.md

 {: .tip }
 :bulb: Copy the firmware with whatever method works best.
 I've used SCP, SFTP, Samba, and a direct mount in the past.

-{: .note }
-:pencil: I've had issues with 32GB Samsung MicroSD cards flashing the firmware.
+>I've had issues with 32GB Samsung MicroSD cards flashing the firmware.
 The cheap 8GB card that came with my Ender always works fine though.

 Power off the printer mainboard, insert the firmware SD card, and power on the mainbaord.
 Wait several moments for the firmware to flash.